cmudeeprl/403website_s22/_pages/logistics.md

 - **University-Approved Absences:** If you are attending an out-of-town university approved event (e.g. multi-day athletic/academic trip organized by the university), you may request an extension for the duration of the trip.
 You must provide confirmation of your attendance, usually from a faculty or staff organizer of the event.

-For any of the above situations, you may request an extension by emailing [Ganesh](mailto:giyer@andrew.cmu.edu).
+For any of the above situations, you may request an extension by emailing [Brynn](mailto:bedmunds@andrew.cmu.edu).
 The email should be sent as soon as you are aware of the conflict and **at least 5 days prior to the deadline**.
 In the case of an emergency, no notice is needed.

 ***